bitwalker/functools/README.md

 ## About

 This package provides you with the tools you need to perform high level manipulation of functions that you might be used to coming from other programming languages.
 Of particular note is the lack of an Apply function, for partially applying function arguments - which happens to be the first 'tool' I've added.
+Your best source for documentation is the source file itself, but I've broken down the basics below.

 ## Current Features